cfabiolongo/QuLIO-XR/README.md

 ---------------

-* **Copular verb**: such questions, by assuming antecedent usage of *assignment rules*, will check for the membership of a noun (also after OWL reasoning).
+* **Copular verb**: such questions, by assuming usage of *assignment rules* during the ontology population, will check for the membership of a noun (also after OWL reasoning).
 For instance:

 ```sh
 eShell: main >+QUERY("Colonel West is American?")
 ```

-* Non-copular verb
+* **Non-Copular verb**: such questions will be translated in a pure graph matching query.
+For instance:

 ```sh
 eShell: main >+QUERY("Colonel sells missiles to Nono?")